ClementPla/fundus-odmac-toolkit/README.md

 The UNet-maxvit_small_tf_512 obtains a MSE of **47.10** (48.12 with TTA), which ranks first in the [official leaderboard](https://idrid.grand-challenge.org/Leaderboard/).
-However, we filter images were the macula was not detected (8/103), which artificially boost our performance (see the associated [notebook](notebooks/idrid_eval.ipynb))
+However, we filter images where the macula was not detected (8/103), which artificially boost our performance (see the associated [notebook](notebooks/idrid_eval.ipynb))